 Rather than walk, you may prefer cycling for longer distances.
 There’s a national cycle network, in addition to the many dedicated cycle routes in towns and cities across the UK, so there’s no limit to how far your bike can take you.

-- the UK Government has allocated £2 billion toward walking and cycling infrastructure, meaning cycling routes and accessibility are expected to improve
+- The UK government allocated £2 billion towards walking and cycling infrastructure, meaning cycling routes and accessibility are expected to improve.

 Cycling UK has lots more cycling tips and advice on its website.